brianwest/GhCloudOps/README.md

 The module includes Pester tests located in the [tests](tests) directory.
 To run the tests:

+Use the VS Code "Run Tests" task or:

 ```powershell
 Invoke-Build -File ./build.ps1 -Task test
 ```

 ## Building Locally

+Use the VS Code "Build Locally" task or:

 ```powershell
 Invoke-Build -File ./build.ps1 -Task local_build